Syntax

 987

-The do .. as and do .. until loops check a condition at the end of the iteration.
-Thus the loop body will always be executed at least once.
+do .. as and do .. until loops evaluate their condition at the end of each iteration.
+This ensures the loop body will always execute at least once.

 > c := 0;